ExCALIBUR-SysGenX/pdesoft/index.md

 &nbsp;

+## Local organising committee
+- Jack Betteridge, Imperial College London
+- Joe Dean, University of Cambridge
+- Chris Richardson, University of Cambridge
+- Matthew Scroggs, University College London
+- Nirav Shah, University of Cambridge
+- Garth Wells, University of Cambridge

+&nbsp;

 ## Code of conduct
 We request that all conference attendees adhere to [our code of conduct (based on the Contributor Covenant)](/code-of-conduct/).
 Any issues and concerns can be raised by approaching any of the conference organisers at the conference, or by contacting the team at **conduct@pdesoft.org**